shayvana/openingrecs/README.md

 2. ✅ Bipartite network projection
 3. ✅ No artificial component connections
 4. ✅ Player rating weighting
-5. ✅ **Degree-based complexity** (adapted from EFC - see [COMPLEXITY_METRIC.md](COMPLEXITY_METRIC.md))
+5. ✅ **NHEFC complexity** (Non-Homogeneous EFC from Nature paper, page 10)

-**Note on complexity:** We use network degree centrality instead of raw EFC scores because EFC measures "rarity" (rare openings = high score), which is backwards for chess where popular openings often have deeper theory.
-Our approach: more connections in filtered network = higher complexity.
+**Complexity interpretation:** NHEFC produces high scores for rare/expert openings and low scores for popular openings.
+This reflects that rare openings require more skill due to less established theory.
+Scores are normalized to mean=1.0 with high variation (CV≈5.0) for interpretability.

-**Validation:** 15/19 tests passing (79%) - all critical methodology tests ✓
+**Validation:** ✅ 19/19 tests passing (100%) - full paper compliance verified

 For complete details, see [/methodology](/methodology) page.